srinilastwall/RISC-1/Integration.md

 - **X-LW-Authorization** - a standard HTTP Basic Authentication header
 - **X-LW-Token** - a standard HTTP Basic Authentication header

-For more information on HTTP Basic Authentication, see [Basic Authenticaion](http://www.httpwatch.com/httpgallery/authentication/)
+For more information on HTTP Basic Authentication, see [Basic Authentication](http://www.httpwatch.com/httpgallery/authentication/)

-This authentication is to be used in conjunction with HTTPS only.
+This mode of authentication is to be used in conjunction with HTTPS only.

 ## API Return Values